Menditect/documentation/docs/Teststep/3-change.md

 **Option 1:**

 - Navigate to the Test Suite and select the Test Case that you want to create a Teststep in.
-- Click on the "<i class="fas fa-ellipsis"></i>" button on the Teststep that returns the object that you want to change, and choose "<i class="fal fa-plus-circle"></i> Change output".
+- Click on the "<i class="fas fa-ellipsis"></i>" button on the Teststep that returns the object(s) that you want to change, and choose "<i class="fal fa-plus-circle"></i> Change output".

 **Option 2:**

 1. Navigate to the Test Suite and select the Test Case that you want to create a Teststep in.
 2. Click "<i class="fal fa-plus-circle"></i> Add" and Click "<i class="fal fa-plus-circle"></i> Change teststep" to add a Change Object Teststep.
 3. Select an entity.
 You can search by name.
-4. Select the previous Teststep that returns the object that needs to be changed.
-This could be a Create, Change or Retrieve Teststep but also a Microflow Teststep that returns an object.
+4. Select the previous Teststep that returns the object(s) that you want to change.
+This could be a Create, Change or Retrieve Teststep but also a Microflow Teststep that returns an object or a list of objects.

 ## Setting values